Make sure you're giving your body its best chance at being healthy.

 Metabolism enables your body to burn calories and function at its best, but it can be easily disrupted.
-Many of our everyday habits and activities can slow down metabolism, resulting in weight gain, fatigue and overall poor physical health.
+Many of our everyday habits and activities can slow down metabolism, resulting in weight gain, fatigue, and overall poor physical health.

 1. You're not eating enough.

 If you don't take in enough calories, your body will go into starvation mode.
-It will slow down it's metabolism to store the few calories it is getting for fuel.
+It will slow down its metabolism to store the few calories it is getting for fuel.

 You burn calories when you sleep.
-The less shut eye you get, the less calories you burn.
+The less shut-eye you get, the lesser calories you burn.
 Be sure to get 6-8 hours of sleep to rejuvenate your body and kick start your metabolism.

-3. Your period.
+3. You're on your period.

 During your menstrual cycle, your body loses iron which carries oxygen to your muscles and tissue.
 This means your muscles aren't getting sufficient iron, which will make you tired and bring your metabolism to a grinding halt.

 4. Your food contains pesticides.

-Pesticides commonly found on fruits and vegetables can interfere with your metabolism and stop your body from burning calories, leading to weight gain.
+Pesticides commonly found in fruits and vegetables can interfere with your metabolism and stop your body from burning calories, leading to weight gain.

 If you're eating a lot of "white" carbohydrates, it can inhibit your body from burning fat efficiently.
 Switch to whole grain breads and pastas with ample fiber.
 Fiber can increase metabolism by up to 30 percent.

 If you have to sit for work or school, try to get up for a quick stretch or break to get you moving.
 Even two minutes of movement is enough to break up your static period and get your metabolism moving.

-7. You're eating at the wrong times.
+7. You eat at the wrong times.

 Also, it's important to know that metabolism is at its highest during the morning and early afternoon.
 Avoid eating late at night.
 Eat the bulk of your calories earlier in the day to burn the most calories and stave off weight gain.

 8. You lack Vitamin D.

 Vitamin D preserves muscle tissue and muscle is what powers your metabolism.
-Try to eat foods rich in vitamin D every day, like tuna, salmon, milk, shrimp and eggs.
+Try to eat foods rich in vitamin D every day, like tuna, salmon, milk, shrimp, and eggs.

-9. You're drinking too much.
+9. You drink too much.

 10. You lack the right amount of calcium.